Getting your Trinity Audio player ready...

 Content strategies must change to account for coronavirus.
 Content should be focused on helping people (and patients) navigate this crisis and pandemic.
 Please work with us so we know what your office is doing differently during this time.
 If your office has closed and wants to put out an email or social media post on your COVID-19 response, please send it to us so we can edit it.
 If you are offering telemedicine or new telehealth services, let’s work together to push that information out so you can keep seeing patients.

-Social Media Tips for your business during a Pandemic
+Social Media Tips for your business during a time of global disruption

 How can businesses use social media to connect with their audience during a crisis?